Frequently Asked Questions

 Batters are liquid mixtures of flour, eggs and milk or water.
-Breadings are dry ingredients used to coat fish, such as cracker crumbs, bread crumbs, flour or cornmeal.
-Usually, the fish is dipped into an egg mixture then into the dry mixture.
+Breadings are dry ingredients used to coat fish such as cracker crumbs, bread crumbs, flour or corn meal.
+Usually the fish is dipped into an egg mixture and then into the dry mixture.
 Batters tend to result in a thicker, breadier coating after the fish is fried.
-Cornmeal breading is the favorite way to prepare Southern favorites, such as catfish and crappie.
+Corn meal breading is the favorite way to prepare Southern favorites like catfish and crappie.

 Which varieties of apples are best for baking?

 The best apples for baking are the ones that hold their shape and don't turn to mush when heated.
-An easy rule of thumb is, generally, to think "not red."
-Two of the most widely available cooking apples have yellow and green skins: Golden Delicious and Granny Smith.
-Ideal for all kinds of baking, Granny Smith apples have a crisp, tart flavor, and Golden Delicious have a floral taste.
-Rome Beauty is a red variety that also is good for baking.
+An easy rule of thumb is to think green.
+Two of the most widely available cooking apples have green skin: Golden Delicious and Granny Smith.
+Ideal for all kinds of baking, Granny Smith apples have a crisp tart flavor and Golden Delicious have a more floral taste.
+Rome Beauty, available in the fall, is a red variety that is also good for baking.

 How can I keep over-ripe bananas for baking if I can't get to it right away?

 Over-ripe bananas are great for baking because they have lots of sweet flavor and a soft texture.
-You easily can keep them on hand in the freezer.
-Simply take the bananas out of their skins, seal them in a plastic bag and place it in the freezer.
+You can easily keep them on hand in the freezer.
+Simply take the bananas out of their skins and seal them in a plastic bag and place in the freezer.
 They'll keep for months.
-Then, whenever you want to make your favorite banana bread, all you have to do is defrost as many as you need, mash them and proceed with your recipe.
+Then, whenever you want to make your favorite banana bread all you have to do is defrost as many as you need, mash them, and proceed with your recipe.

 Dried fruits are difficult for me to chop.
 Is there any easy way?

 Cutting dried fruits with a knife is difficult because the fruits are so sticky.
-In the White Lily Kitchen, we find kitchen shears come in handy for this task.
+We find that kitchen shears come in handy for this task.
 It's easier to snip the fruit into uniform pieces because the scissors' motion keeps the fruit from sticking.
-Periodically, while snipping the fruit, dip the scissors' blades in water.
-Bits of dried fruits add lots of flavor to baked goods, such as muffins and quick breads.
+Periodically dip the scissors' blades in water while snipping the fruit.
+Bits of dried fruits add lots of flavor to baked goods like muffins and quick breads.

 How do I season an iron skillet to keep food from sticking?

-An iron skillet will never wear out, but you need to treat it right by "seasoning" it, which prevents rust and keeps food from sticking.
+An iron skillet will never wear out, but you need to treat it right by "seasoning" it which prevents rust and keeps food from sticking.
 To season iron cookware, rub it (inside and out) with vegetable oil or shortening.
-Bake it in an oven at 350 degrees Fahrenheit for one hour.
-Remove it from the oven, and wipe off the excess oil with a paper towel.
-To maintain the finish, clean the cast iron using only hot water and a good stiff brush (never harsh detergents), and never wash it in the dishwasher.
+Place it in a 350 degree F. oven for one hour.
+Remove from the oven and wipe off the excess oil with a paper towel.
+To maintain the finish, clean cast iron using only hot water and a good stiff brush (never harsh detergents) and never wash it in the dishwasher.
 You may need to re-season it periodically.
 A well-seasoned skillet is a must for making crisp cornbread recipes.

 Why do my cookies and biscuits brown too much on the bottom?